 Advice for businesses

-Information and advice for businesses from the UK Government, Scottish Government and other agencies is changing rapidly.
-You will find all the latest information on business support for COVID-19, on the Find Business Support website (please sign up for email updates) and the UK Government website.
+You will find all the latest information on business support for COVID-19, on the Find Business Support website (please sign up for email updates), the UK Government website and the Scottish Government website.

 The UK Government has also introduced a business support finder to see what support is available for you and your business.